karankarann/DataPipeline_IoT_GCP/README.md

 # Building an IoT Analytics Data Pipeline on Google Cloud Platform

+### Designed and implemented a real-time data processing pipeline for IoT (simulated sensor) project using MQTT and Google Cloud Platform (GCP).
+Managed data streams from thousands of temperatures and timestamped data from sensors across the city, ensuring seamless data ingestion, processing, and storage.
+Leveraged Google Cloud IoT Core for MQTT-based data ingestion, Cloud Dataflow for data transformation, and Cloud Pub/Sub for message distribution.
+Developed a scalable Big Query data warehouse for long-term data storage and analysis, and automated event-driven actions using Cloud Functions for real-time notifications.
+Created real-time visualization dashboards in Google Data Studio for monitoring environmental trends.

 This project focused on creating a robust and scalable pipeline for analyzing IoT data streams using Google Cloud services.
 The workflow involved:

 ## Connecting and Managing Devices: